-- Tranche (A): Short-term nominal securitized bonds in exchange for financial rights and deferred payments, tradable and non-convertible into shares, and not callable for the first 6 months, starting from the day after the subscription deadline.
+- These are short-term, nominal bonds in exchange for financial rights and deferred payments (securitized bonds), which are tradable, non-convertible into shares, and callable at any time starting from the third month of issuance (coupon 4) for a duration of 12 months, with a total value of EGP 1 091 900 000, divided into two tranches. - Tranche (A): Short-term nominal securitized bonds in exchange for financial rights and deferred payments, tradable and non-convertible into shares, and not callable for the first 6 months, starting from the day after the subscription deadline.
 The total value is EGP 676 978 000 (Six hundred seventy-six million, nine hundred seventy-eight thousand Egyptian Pounds) with a nominal value of EGP 100 per bond.
 The bonds will start to be redeemed after three months based on actual collections from the portfolio, with the first payment made starting from the day after the subscription deadline, followed by monthly payments thereafter.
 The fixed annual return is 25.80%, calculated from the day after the subscription deadline.
 The first coupon is paid three months after the subscription deadline, and subsequent coupons are paid monthly thereafter. - Tranche (B): Short-term nominal securitized bonds in exchange for financial rights and deferred payments, tradable and non-convertible into shares, and callable starting from the 7th month of issuance (coupon 5) for a duration of 12 months, starting from the day after the subscription deadline.
 The total value is EGP 414 922 000 (Four hundred fourteen million, nine hundred twenty-two thousand Egyptian Pounds) with a nominal value of EGP 100 per bond.
 The bonds will start to be redeemed after six months based on actual collections from the portfolio, after full redemption of Tranche (A).
 The fixed annual return is 26.30%, calculated from the day after the subscription deadline.
 The subscription deadline. - EFG Securities launched a private placement of the securitized bonds based on approval from the Financial Regulatory Authority.
 The bond subscription was fully covered through this private placement, which closed on August 14, 2024.
-The profit generated from the portfolio transfer amounted to FGP 154 683 223 - A reserve account has been opened with the custodian to cover any shortfall in cash flows, referred to as the "reserve account," into which EGP 27 297 500 (Twenty-seven million, two hundred ninety-seven thousand, five hundred Egyptian Pounds) is deposited.
+The profit generated from the portfolio transfer amounted to EGP 154 683 223 - A reserve account has been opened with the custodian to cover any shortfall in cash flows, referred to as the "reserve account," into which EGP 27 297 500 (Twenty-seven million, two hundred ninety-seven thousand, five hundred Egyptian Pounds) is deposited.
 This amount will be funded through a deduction from the cash collection account in the first month of issuance, and it will remain at 2.5% of the outstanding bond balance ("Reserve Account Balance").
 If the balance in the reserve account exceeds the reserve balance, the surplus will be transferred to the collection account with the custodian every month, along with investment returns earned from the reserve account balance. - In case there is a shortfall in the collection account to cover all expenses and payments due to bondholders (including interest and principal repayment), this shortfall will be funded through the reserve account.
 Any amounts transferred from the reserve account to cover the shortfall will be reimbursed to the reserve account from the cash collection in the following month.
 This process of transferring and reimbursing amounts will continue each time a shortfall occurs.

-Notes to Consolidated financial statements for the year ended December 31, 2024 (In the notes all amounts are shown in EGP unless otherwise stated)
+Notes to Consolidated financial statements for the Period ended March 31, 2025 (In the notes all amounts are shown in EGP unless otherwise stated)